 People continue to look to travel long-term and work in various seductive regions of Asia, and different countries other different attractions.
-Taiwan is an especially attractive locale for recent graduates with student loans to pay and travelers looking to make a quick buck.
-There are several reasons for this.
+Taiwan is an especially attractive locale for recent college graduates with student loans to pay and long-term travelers looking to make a good wage.
+There are several reasons why Taiwan is so attractive.
 Jobs for English teachers are abundant, the requirements are minimal, and the pay is generous.
 The cost of living in Taiwan is low, the climate is very pleasant, and the people are very welcoming to foreigners.

 The single most common job for Westerners in Taiwan is teaching English.
 But there are lots of places in Asia to teach English, you may say.
 Why Taiwan?

 Reason #1: Money

-There are three major English teaching destinations in Asia: Korea, Japan, and Taiwan.
-It is easy to find work teaching English almost anywhere in Asia, but most countries other than these three are relatively poor and can only afford to pay teachers a living wage, though countries such as Vietnam, Cambodia, and Thailand are also desired teaching destinations for other attractions.
+There are four major English teaching destinations in Asia: China, South Korea, Japan, and Taiwan.
+It is easy to find work teaching English almost anywhere in Asia, but most countries other than these four are relatively poor and can only afford to pay teachers a living wage, though countries such as Vietnam, Cambodia, and Thailand are also desired teaching destinations for other attractions.

-The pay for teaching English relative to the cost of living is best in Korea.
-Taiwan is a close second, with jobs that pay from US$18 - $25 per hour and a cost of living (depending on where you live and where you teach, private or public schools) that ranges from one-half (big cities) to one-quarter (rural townships) of the cost of living in Western countries.
-Japan comes in last in this respect, not because the pay in Japan is lower than in Korea or Taiwan, but because the cost of living there is relatively high
+The pay for teaching English relative to the cost of living is best in South Korea.
+Taiwan is a close second, with jobs that pay from US$20 - $33 per hour and a cost of living (depending on where you live and where you teach, private or public schools) that ranges from one-half (big cities) to one-quarter (rural townships) of the cost of living in Western countries.
+Japan comes in last in this respect, not because the pay in Japan is lower than in South Korea or Taiwan, but because the cost of living there is relatively high

 Reason #2: Climate